radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/04-virtual-views-of-database-backends.md

 Use caution when enabling this option if you have interception scripts defined on these objects, or access controls based on filters are being used (both of which may require other attributes returned from secondary sources or computations regardless of whether or not the client requested or searched for them).

-●	IMPORTANT NOTE - Do not enable this option if a memory entry cache is used (as the whole virtual entry is needed for the cache).
+>[!warning] Do not enable this option if a memory entry cache is used (as the whole virtual entry is needed for the cache).